Skip to content

 USE

-AI has been used in China’s criminal justice system since as early as 2006, when the Zichuan District People’s Court in Zibo, Shandong Province, introduced a computer-based sentencing software co-developed with a high-tech company.
+AI has been used in China’s criminal justice system since as early as 2006, when the Zichuan District People’s Court in Zibo, Shandong Province, introduced computer-based sentencing software co-developed with a high-tech company.

 Law enforcement